Launch the command line Linux on iOS

 Package management

-iSH runs an x86 emulator with Alpine Linux.
-Alpine is a tiny distribution that is less than 5MB in size.
-This was my first time working with Alpine, so I thought the minimalism would be annoying, but I really liked it.
+iSH runs an x86 emulator with Alpine LinuxAlpine is a tiny distribution, less than 5 MB in size.
+It was my first time using Alpine, so I thought its minimalism would be annoying, but I actually really liked it.

-Launching the Linux command line on iOS
+Launch the command line Linux on iOS

 Alpine uses a package manager apkwhich is easier than even apt or pacman.